Creation Emerges From Chaos

 Darkness, בָּרָא bārā', has the connotation of destruction, death, sorrow, and obscurity.

 Barren and empty.
 Death and destruction.
 Chaos and desolation.
 This was where creation began.
 It was from this place that God created new life.
-What does this tell us about the way God’s creative process?
+What does this tell us about God’s creative process?

 Can you picture God hovering over this place like a mother eagle over her chicks?
 This is the word picture we get here of God’s spirit hovering over creation (see last post).